frctl/fractal-docs/docs/api/endpoints/fractal-docs.md

 * `adapter` - *Adapter | String*

-Set the ~@TODOLINK @template-engines', 'template engine adapter') }} to be used for rendering the component view templates.
+Set the [template engine adapter](../../guide/customisation/template-engines.html) to be used for rendering the component view templates.

 ```js
 fractal.docs.engine('@frctl/nunjucks'); // no customisation needed, pass string of module name